 USS John Paul Jones

-Commissioned in 1991, the USS John Paul Jones (DDG-53) is the latest battleship named in honor of Jones.
+Commissioned in 1991, the USS John Paul Jones (DDG-53) is the latest destroyer named in honor of Jones.
 Three previous battleships also were named after him.

 John Paul Jones.
 National Park Service.